tianocore/edk2/ReadMe.rst

 License Details
 ---------------

-The majority of the content in the EDK II open source project uses a `BSD-2-Clause Plus Patent License <License.txt>`__.
+The majoritydfadfadsfd of the content in the EDK II open source project uses a `BSD-2-Clause Plus Patent License <License.txt>`__.
 The EDK II open source project contains the following components that are covered by additional
 licenses: